-Joshua Muravchik is a long-standing proponent of interventionist U.S. foreign policies who has played an important role in shaping neoconservative ideology for decades.
+Joshua Muravchik, a leading proponent of interventionist U.S. foreign policies, has played an important role in shaping neoconservative ideology and agendas, including pushing for war with Iran.
 An erstwhile Socialist Party activist, Muravchik has been affiliated with numerous political pressure groups, right-wing think tanks, and organizations associated with the "Israel lobby" in the United States.

-Muravchik has been a resident scholar at the American Enterprise Institute (AEI), a trustee at Freedom House, a board member of the Jewish Institute for National Security Affairs (JINSA), a signatory on Project for the New American Century (PNAC) letter-writing campaigns, and an adjunct scholar at the Washington Institute for Near East Affairs (WINEP).
+Muravchik has been a resident scholar at the American Enterprise Institute (AEI), a trustee at Freedom House, a board member of the Jewish Institute for National Security Affairs (JINSA), a promoter of Project for the New American Century (PNAC) advocacy campaigns, and an adjunct scholar at the Washington Institute for Near East Affairs (WINEP).
 Since 2009, Muravchik has been a fellow at the School of Advanced International Studies (SAIS) at John Hopkins University, a Washington, D.C.-based graduate school that has served as home base for numerous figures associated with neoconservatism, including Paul Wolfowitz, Eliot Cohen, and Thomas Donnelly.

 Muravhcik has advocated U.S. military intervention abroad on numerous occasions, including supporting the U.S. invasion of Iraq and promoting the bombing of Iran.
 In a 2006 op-ed for the Los Angeles Times, Muravchik opened with the line, "WE MUST bomb Iran."
 In November 2011, Muravchik wrote in an op-ed for USA Today that sanctions had failed to halt Iran's nuclear program and that military options must be pursued.
 "President Obama has pursued diplomacy doggedly to no effect," wrote Muravchik.
 "Regime change would be the best solution, but Iran's Green Movement seems quiescent while time ticks down, leaving only the military option.
 Of course, force should always be a last resort, but perfect certainty that nothing else will work only comes when it's too late."

-Regarding the Obama administration's nuclear negotiations with Iran, Muravchik joined efforts to push Congress toward imposing additional sanctions on Iran during the ongoing diplomatic process.
-In January 2014, Muravchik signed a letter published by the William Kristol-founded Foreign Policy Initiative (FPI) that suggested additional sanctions on Iran could help diplomacy succeed, despite the fact that most observers appear to think that adopting additional sanctions would effectively scuttle talks.
+Muravchik was staunchly opposed to the nuclear negotiations between Iran and the P5+1 group of nations and argued for imposing additional sanctions on Iran while the diplomatic efforts were on-going.
+In January 2014, he signed a letter published by the William Kristol-founded Foreign Policy Initiative (FPI) that suggested additional sanctions on Iran could help the negotiations succeed, despite the fact that many experts, the Obama White House, and the rest of the P5+1 believed that adopting additional sanctions would have scuttled talks.
 One journalist commented that the FPI letter "implicitly endorses" a bill that had been floated in Congress by hawkish Sens.
 Robert Menendez (D-NJ) and Mark Kirk (R-IL) that would impose new Iran sanctions.

 Bush Presidency and Aftermath